 (1)No animals are permitted in the barns prior to having their health papers checked.
 All animals must arrive and be checked-in by Saturday, August 20 at 9:00am

 (2)There will be a 15-minute break following Registered Doe Showmanship, Registered Doe Show, Market-Type Showmanship and Market Goat Show

 (3)Exhibitor awards will be presented as soon as possible following the conclusion of the Commercial Doe Show

-Entries are due online and copies to the UT Animal Science Department by July 20.
+Entries are due online and copies to the UT Animal Science department by June 1.

-Entry fee of $7.00 per head MUST be prepaid to the Tennessee 4-H Foundation.
+Entry fee of $7 per head MUST be prepaid to the UT Animal Science

-All animals must be on the grounds by Noon.
+All animals must be on the grounds by 9:00 a.m.